RodZill4/material-maker/material_maker/doc/node_simple_sdf_shapes_sdequilateraltriangle.rst

 * **Radius** of the equilateral triangle.

-* position of the center along X and Y axis.
+* Position of the center along X and Y axis.

 Example images
 ::::::::::::::